mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 When you come back like this, then you are called a bodhisattva.
 It’s really a bodhisattva.

-But whatever you think, human life, anyway, if you can aim at that destination, come back to the center, that destination, that is called *vow*.
+But whatever you think, human life, if you can aim at that destination, come back to the center, that destination, that is called *vow*.
 For the long run, you have to aim at that destination.

 The destination is not far from you; it’s here.
 That is called vow; we say vow.